grantliunz/studyshare/README.md

  - Add assessments or questions to their watchlist so that they are notified if any questions or answers are posted
  - Hide any questions that are not relevant/innapropriate
  - View their profile where they can see their watchlisted assessments and questions as well as their asked and answered questions
+ - Get notified if anyone answers a question they posted or a question they are watching
+ - Get notified if anyone comments on their answer

 ## Setup